MikeSchober/delivery-routing-solution/readme.md

 This screenshot shows the routing solution output.
 A two truck solution is displayed and the colored routes represent each truck's individual route assignment.
 The building icon in the center of the map is the user-selected delivery depot, and the arrows represent the user-selected stops.

 ## Updates
+This is version zero of the app, as the logic has not been developed to calculate solutions for more than two available trucks.
+In its current state, there is no option for the user to select the number of trucks available and, as such, the logic assumes two trucks.
+If I decide to continue development of this app in the future, the code will need to be refactored and the user interface will need to be fully developed and styled.
 I have many ideas for further development of this application, however, I am most interested in exploring machine learning as it could apply this application's route optimization.
-I am slowly working through an online class in machine learning in Python and I am hoping to apply these concepts in the future development of this app.
+I am, at the moment, focusing on JavaScript as my learning priority, but I hope to come back this in the future.

 ## Licensing
 The map interaction in this program was developed with Leaflet JS, the amazing open source map functionality library.
 It is licensed under the BSD 2-Clause License.
 Their license can be found in the accompanying "LICENSE" file in this repo.